aoulas/scRANK/README.md

 ### CRAN packages
 Seurat, dplyr, patchwork, metap, ggplot2, cowplot, enrichR, gridExtra, ggpubr, RColorBrewer, crank, riverplot, rvest, stringr.\

-These will be installed automatically with scRANK with the exception of "riverplot" which is no longer available via cran and needs to be downloaded from archives using the link found [here](https://cran.r-project.org/src/contrib/Archive/riverplot/riverplot_0.10.tar.gz) and then installed using:\
+These will be installed automatically togther with scRANK.\
+With the exception of "riverplot" which is no longer available via cran and needs to be downloaded from archives using the link found [here](https://cran.r-project.org/src/contrib/Archive/riverplot/riverplot_0.10.tar.gz) and then installed using:\
 install.packages(path_to_file, repos = NULL, type="source")